kinode-dao/kinode-book/src/cookbook/file_transfer.md

 }
 ```

 Now, a request to downoad a file will result in a respose to the requesting process to download the file using a worker.

-Add a simple Start and Done variant, so you'll know when our worker has successfully been spawned and initialized.
+Add a simple Start and Done variant, so you'll know when the worker has successfully been spawned and initialized.

 ```rust
 #[derive(Serialize, Deserialize, Debug)]